05 May 10 Elite Personal Branding Tips for Athletes

 One common mistake for most personal brands is the lack of focus.
 There are a lot of brands out there trying to be everything to everyone — resulting in a very confusing brand that people have a hard time relating to.

-Other experts suggest carving a niche for the brand but for relatively newer self-brands, it’s best that you pick one message and focus on being consistent to it, no matter the social media platform you are in.
+Other experts suggest carving a niche for the brand but for relatively newer self-brands, it’s best that you pick one message and focus on being consistent with it, no matter the social media platform you are in.

 2. Be True